Fiddler Everywhere Reporter Features

 Manual Setup Option

-When this mode is selected, Fiddler Everywhere Reporter will start listening on the port printed next to the “Details” label.
+When this mode is selected, Fiddler Everywhere Reporter will start listening to the address and port printed next to the Details switch.
 The address can be copied and used to specify the proxy registry setting of your application and manually configure it to send incoming and outgoing traffic to Fiddler Everywhere Reporter.
 In addition, the Fiddler Root Certificate must be trusted from the Tools menu or manually exported and trusted.

 Use the manual setup option as follows: